HM4704/ScanGoshimmerNet/README.md

 ## ScanGoshimmerNet
-This is a tool for displaying some infos about all the nodes of the goshimmer test network.
+This is a tool for displaying some infos about all the nodes of the IOTA-CORE test network.

-Goshimmer (https://github.com/iotaledger/goshimmer) is a test network of the IOTA project.
+IOTA-CORE (https://github.com/iotaledger/iota-core) is a test network of the IOTA project.

 ## Installation